The Way We Talk About Disabilities Is Evolving. Is It Evolving Fast Enough?

 “Why is it important to know this history?” asks the essay’s author, the memoirist Kenny Fries, before touching the third rail of historical comparisons: “We often say what happened in Nazi Germany couldn’t happen here.
 But some of it, like the mistreatment and sterilization of the disabled, did happen here.”
 Fries cites the 1927 Supreme Court ruling that authorized the compulsory sterilization of so-called “mental defectives” to, in the words of Justice Oliver Wendell Holmes, “prevent those who are manifestly unfit from continuing their kind.”
 (This decision has never been overturned.)
 Fries also calls out so-called “ugly laws,” which criminalized anyone appearing in public who was “diseased, maimed, mutilated or in any way deformed,” in the words of one Chicago ordinance that wasn’t repealed until 1974.

 There is a long history of dehumanizing language facilitating dehumanizing behavior toward people with disabilities in the United States.
 But how we talk about disability is changing as people with disabilities assert their rights as the country’s largest minority group: 26 percent of Americans have a disability, according to the Centers for Disease Control.
-This number encompasses a wide range of conditions often invisible to coworkers and classmates, like severe depression and anxiety.
+This number encompasses a wide range of conditions often invisible to co-workers and classmates, like severe depression and anxiety.
 More than one third of this group identify as swing voters, and more than 70 percent said it “really matters” who won the 2016 election, compared with just 59 percent of voters who did not report having a disability.

 If some candidates are paying lip service, is it the right lip service?
 Three times in a recent Democratic debate, Warren resume-checked her years as “a special needs teacher.”
 Immediately after the debate, a disability advocate emailed one of my colleagues to criticize Warren for “inadvertently harming the disabled community” by using a term that “is not only outdated, but harmful.”

-The term “special needs” took hold in the early 20th century as a switch from “handicapped,” itself a loaded term that originally referred to racehorses. (“Handicap” derives from “hand in cap,” describing people who reached a hand into a cap that held the bets at racetracks.)
+The term “special needs” took hold in the early 20th century as a switch from “handicapped,” itself a loaded term that originally referred to racehorses. (“Handicap” derives from “hand in cap,” describing people who reached into a cap that held the bets at racetracks.)
 “Handicapped” had replaced “crippled,” first used in the 1300s, one in a long cycle of disparaging labels like “invalid,” “imbecile,” “impaired,” “spastic,” and “retarded.”
 There is a history of scorn and violence in these words, though some activists have reclaimed “crippled,” including at Cripple magazine and Crip the Vote, an online movement encouraging the political participation of people with disabilities.

 But “special needs,” which didn’t start as a slur, is resoundingly rejected by campaigns like #DontCallMeSpecial.
 “Special” is the latest euphemism to become a dysphemism, the morphing of what’s meant to be a positive phrase into a derogatory one.
 “Special needs” fell out of fashion when advocates pointed out there’s nothing “special” about needing health care, education, safety, and access to public accommodations.
 The Americans With Disabilities Act National Network cautions against using “special” and other “condescending” terms like “handi-capable” and “differently abled.”
 The National Center on Disability and Journalism says “special” should be avoided because it “euphemistically stigmatizes that which is different.”
 It recommends the phrase “functional needs,” as in “the functional needs of people with disabilities.”
 It also advocates people-first language like “people with disabilities” instead of “the disabled” for the same reasons “you would avoid referring to ‘the Asians,’ ‘the Jews’ or ‘the African-Americans’”: “The” has definitional power.
 It essentializes, reduces, and distances.